JayUnitTest/JayPortfolioProject/readme.md

 portfolio website!

 # Why a portfolio?
--- include why, who is this for?, what this can be used for etc.. .
 I chose the route of a personal portfolio as graduating from university i needed a way of showing my work to the world.
 In the modern world, a website is the easiest, most efficient way of doing this.